Truckee River

 Snow Sunken Trees

 I bushwhacked my way through the snow covered trees to get to the river but found it difficult to fish around the trees without getting snagged.
 As I made my way downstream I was able to spot a few bright rainbow trout holding in what was essentially a small nook behind some sunken tree branches.
-They were super close to the bank spooked as soon as they saw me but at least I knew what kind of water I was looking for.
+They were super close to the bank and spooked as soon as they saw me but at least I knew what kind of water I was looking for.

 Once I made my way to some clearer access points with less sunken trees I started to have better luck.
 I lost the first two fish I hooked but afterwards landed the most fish I had ever caught on the Truckee through the next several hours.
 All my fish were on a rubberlegs stonefly pattern either high-sticked right off the bank or on an indicator through slower slots of water.